 Manual Testing Interview Questions

-Manual testing needs no tools, Testers will check the functionality of the application by spending good amount of time.
+Manual testing needs no tools, manually testers will check the functionality of the application by spending good amount of time.
 Where as in automated testing, testers use some automated tools such as QTP, Loadrunner, Winrunner to evaluate the functionality /performance of the application.

 1.1 What is the use of Defect tracking tool?
-Which tool you are familiar with?
+Which tool you are familiar with?te

 Defect tracking is one of the important topic in manual testing process because any testing process will results in some or more defects and the testers will assign the defects to developers and then developers will fix the defect and re assign the defect to tester who has originally created it, and tester will re-test it and if it is pass the he will close the defect or else he will assign it back to developer who fixed.